Dynamic graph and polynomial chaos based models for contact tracing data analysis and optimal testing prescription: Introduction

-One of the epidemiological models that has been considered suitable for modeling COVID-19 is the SEIR model (Susceptible, Exposed, Infected, Recovered).
+One of the epidemiological models that has been considered suitable for modeling disease propagation is the SEIR model (Susceptible, Exposed, Infected, Recovered).
 This model takes into account an incubation period during which individuals that have been infected are not yet infectious themselves \cite{KermackMcKendrick1991I,KermackMcKendrick1991II,KermackMcKendrick1991III,cooper2015method,aronis2017bayesian,carroll2014visualization}.
-We note that our method is not tightly tied to the SEIR model and other models can be used if future studies suggest that other models better describe the spread of COVID-19.
+We note that our method is not tightly tied to the SEIR model and {is applicable to any other models that describe disease transmission among populations}.
 The SEIR model treats the entire population as a whole and is unaware of the connections and interaction between individuals.
 In this work we add graphical dependency to the SEIR model equations, so the details of how individuals interact impact the model accounting for the spread of the disease.
-The modified SEIR model is now described using a set of partial differential equations, with a graph Laplacian operator that accounts for the interaction between individuals as captured by the contact tracing data.
-In another deviation from the original SEIR model, we treat the $S$, $E$, $I$, $R$ populations as probabilities \cite{faranda2020modelling}, rather than compartmental populations.
+The modified SEIR model is now described using a set of partial differential equations, with a graph Laplacian operator that accounts for the interaction between individuals as captured by the contact tracing data. {Both the contact network and the paramters of the model can be time varying.} In another deviation from the original SEIR model, we treat the $S$, $E$, $I$, $R$ populations as probabilities {(similar to \cite{van2008virus,preciado2013optimal,faranda2020modelling})}, rather than compartmental populations.

 Using the aforementioned model or a similar model, it is possible to provide an early warning to individuals who are likely to be exposed or infected and also identify those individuals who are likely to be asymptomatic.
 The latter have a high probability of being infected while showing no symptoms.
 The second challenge that we addressed is how to prescribe optimal testing while both targeting individuals conferring eminent risk to their surrounding as well as dedicating precious testing allocation towards providing a more accurate picture of the overall risk by mitigating the overall model uncertainty.
 Given the large-scale nature of the problem, we propose here a Polynomial Chaos Expansion (PCE) framework to offer a rapid means for sampling the posterior distribution of the state.
 Quantifiable assessment of the uncertainty associated with each node in the underlying state enables identification of nodes (e.g. nodes of high variance) in the graph in which point estimate predictions can provide spurious results.
 It is critical to judiciously assess the degree of confidence we can attribute to our predictions, and devise means to proactively mitigate uncertainty by testing, rather than merely settle with its quantification.
 For this, we propose optimal testing prescription by solving an optimization problem that accounts for (a) high risk individuals according to the model, (b) the uncertainty in the model, and (c) the testing budget available.
 We present simulation results that illustrate the models' behavior and show how we can issue early warnings to likely exposed/infected individuals and prescribe optimal testing to control uncertainty and mitigate the disease spread.